Louis Mahoney: Campaign work

 Mahoney was a long-standing campaigner for racial equality within the acting profession, as a member of the Equity Afro-Asian Committee (previously called the Coloured Actors Committee until he renamed it), founding Performers Against Racism to defend Equity policy on South Africa, and as co-creator, with Mike Phillips and Taiwo Ajai, of the UK's Black Theatre Workshop in 1976.

 Personal life

 Mahoney was married in 1971 and later divorced, and had daughters.
-For decades a resident in Hampstead, Mahoney lived on the corner of Gayton Road and Willow Road, and was a regular in local pubs.
+For decades a resident in Hampstead, London, Mahoney lived on the corner of Gayton Road and Willow Road, and was a regular in local pubs.
 He was athletic and played cricket as a fast bowler, joining the Gentlemen of Hampstead club.

 Death

 In 2016, Mahoney was diagnosed with cancer.
 He died on 28 June 2020, aged 81.
 His funeral took place at Hampstead Parish, attended by his friends and community.

 Legacy

 The Louis Mahoney Scholarships at the Royal Central School of Speech and Drama were initiated in his memory to encourage applications from Black and global majority students, beginning from the academic year 2021/22, supporting one undergraduate and one postgraduate candidate in each of the following three years.